STRATIMADMIN/stratim-playbooks/volume-one/readme.md

 Where others see mess, we see value.
 We are drawn to complexity.
 We are guides to the future.

 We’re starting with the transportation industry.

 ## Our Vision

 The future of… mobility/transportation.

 Increase in utilization

-## Our Mission
+## Our Mission {#our-mission}

 We exist to enable intelligent & innovative companies to build the future of mobility

 We do this by building the underlying technology layer that will power everything that moves.

 It will solve operational complexity for our customers and give them the tools they need to generate value in the world.

 ## How do we win?

 We win when our customers win.

 ## Who are our customers?

 Companies that own fleets of vehicles - We call them Clients.

 Companies that service fleets of vehicles - We call them Vendors.

 A note on who are customers are not: